Home/Reviews/West Elm

 Overall score

 The Mid-Century Nightstand remains the most-copied design in its price category.
-The tapered legs, walnut tone, and simple two-drawer profile look significantly more expensive than they are, which is the core of its persistent popularity.
+The tapered legs, the two-drawer profile, and the three finish options — Acorn, Pebble, and Cerused White — look significantly more expensive than they are, which is the core of its persistent popularity.

 At $299–$499, the Mid-Century Nightstand delivers high visual return relative to its price.
 Most comparable pieces with the same aesthetic either cost more or use lower-quality drawer hardware.
 Strong value for the category.